If you’re looking for a hike that quietly exceeds expectations, the Silver Falls Loop Trail is it.

 The most popular starting point is at Ohanapecosh Visitor Center.
 There is a day-use parking lot here (Loop B) that sits right next to the trail.
 This is the best place to start the hike, since it is located right along the trail and there are restrooms nearby.
 However, it can be difficult to get a parking spot midday.

 The second place to start this hike is near the Grove of the Patriarchs Trail.
 This parking lot is also small and usually filled to capacity midday.
-But it you have plans to also visit the Grove of the Patriarchs (which you should…it’s a great thing to do in Mount Rainier), you can knock out both of these experiences from the same parking lot.
 To get on the Silver Falls Trail, cross Stevens Canyon Road and look for the trail heading into the forest (the Eastside Trail).
 You will walk .5 miles (one-way) to get onto the Silver Falls Loop.
+Note: The Grove of the Patriarchs Trail has a long-term closure due to damage to the suspension bridge during a flood.

 The third place to park is on Highway 123.
 There is a small turnout along the side of the road.
 From here, you can take a short spur trail to the Hot Springs Trail.
 This short walk only adds about a tenth of a mile one-way onto the hike.
 The GPS coordinates for this turnout are 46°44’10.6″N 121°33’47.0″W and on Google Maps this spot is labeled as “Ohanapecosh Hot Springs.”